Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Introduction

 \section{Introduction}

 High-resolution imaging of astronomical radio sources plays a critical role in studying our Universe.
 However, a fundamental challenge of high resolution imaging is that resolution is limited by aperture size (i.e., dish or mirror diameter), rendering single-dish telescopes insufficient in many cases.
-Alternatively, a radio interferometer is an array of antennas whose radio waves are coherently combined to obtain high resolution images.
-Radio interferometry allows one to synthesize a much larger aperture, with the angular resolution now defined by the longest “baseline”, i.e. greatest separation, $D$, between antennas.
+Alternatively, a radio interferometer is an array of antennas whose radio waves are coherently combined to obtain high resolution images \citep{ryle46}.
+Radio interferometry allows one to synthesize a much larger aperture, with the angular resolution now defined by the longest “baseline”, i.e. greatest separation, $D$, between antennas \citep{thompson1988, burke}.
 The diffraction limit of an interferometric array is given by $\theta\approx\lambda/D$, where $\lambda$ is observing wavelength.
 Probing scales below this limit is known as ``super-resolution''.
 Interferometry has led to countless new discoveries where single-dish instruments were inadequate, including the first-ever direct image of a black hole \citep{eht-2019} and the precise localization of extragalactic transients \citep{hallinan-2017, ravi-2019}.

 Recovering an image of the sky from an interferometer requires solving an ill-posed deconvolution problem.
 In particular, the placement of antennas in the interfometer defines a point spread function (PSF) that corrupts the true astronomical image.
-Preeminent observatories such as the Karl G. Jansky Very Large Array (VLA) and Atacama Large Millimeter/submillimeter Array (ALMA) have 27 and 66 radio antennas, respectively.
+Preeminent observatories such as the Karl G. Jansky Very Large Array (VLA) and Atacama Large Millimeter/submillimeter Array (ALMA) have 27\footnote{https://public.nrao.edu/telescopes/vla/} and 66\footnote{https://www.almaobservatory.org/en/home/} radio antennas, respectively.
 In contrast, the upcoming Deep Synoptic Array in the Big Smoky Valley, Nevada, will contain and combine an unprecedented 2000 antennas \footnote{https://www.deepsynoptic.org}.
 The DSA-2000's impressive number of antennas corresponds to a PSF that can be more easily deconvolved, resulting in images with higher fidelity, higher dynamic range, and lower uncertainty.
 This ``radio camera" will be the most powerful radio survey instrument to date and is expected to increase the known sample of astronomical radio sources by a factor of 1000.

 The DSA-2000, which will yield unparalleled image quality, will also result in massive computational challenges: the telescope will need to churn through over 80\,Tb/s of data.
 Unlike past radio interferometers that can save data to disk for later analysis, it will be impossible for the DSA-2000 to save raw data to disk.
 Specifically, the telescope will not preserve its visibility data.
 It is therefore essential that imaging on DSA-2000 be made fast, automated, and deterministic.
 Past methods for radio interferometric imaging are either too slow, require a human-in-the-loop, or result in sub-optimal image quality.
 Thus, it is critical that automated, feed-forward approaches be developed to transform quickly raw dirty images into high-fidelity reconstructions of the radio sky.
 We capitalize on recent advances in deep learning to develop an imaging pipeline for the DSA-2000 that can be used to deliver science-ready astronomical images in quasi-real time.